-If you do not use care as scheduled and you are not communicating with us, we reserve the right to terminate the arrangement and apply your deposit to your account.
+If you do not use care as scheduled and you are not communicating with us, we reserve the right to terminate the care arrangement.
 You would then need to re-enrol to use our service.
+We reserve the right to close any files inactive for over two years.
 Administrative staff conduct an annual update of all open child files by reaching out to parents/caregivers.
 If we do not hear back from you within one month since contact, we reserve the right to close your child's file.
+14